BESTenergytrade/simply/doc/source/actor_strategies.rst

 ~~~~~~~~~~~~~~~~~~~

 Actor strategies are used to determine the timing of electricity trading, the amount of electrical energy to be traded,
-and the bid prices (buying and selling) for an actor.
-Each actor has constraints on when to buy or sell based on their
+and the order prices (buying and selling) for an actor.
+Each actor has constraints on when to buy or sell energy based on their
-demand and possibly their supply of electrical energy, as well as their battery.
-The price bid of the
+demand and if existing their supply of electrical energy, as well as their battery.
+The order price of the
 actor corresponds to the price of the market maker at the time of electricity trading.
-This ensures that electrical
-energy can be drawn from the grid and, if necessary, that excess energy from own generation can be sold.
+In cases where, due to exceeding battery
+constraints, energy has to be drawn from or fed into the grid, the actor sends an order with a price that corresponds to the
+market maker prices (incl. grid fees).
+This way a successful trade is guaranteed.

 There are four different actor strategies.
-Strategy 0 represents the simplest case, where the actor only knows the
+Strategy 0 represents the simplest case, which is only based on the market maker's
-market maker's electricity price for the current time.
-The other three strategies represent forecast-based ,
+electricity price of the current time slot.
+The other three strategies represent forecast-based,
-market-oriented alternatives.
-The market maker's price time series as well as the respective actor's demand and supply of
+market-oriented alternatives: The market maker's price time series as well as the actor's demand and supply of
-electrical energy are now known for the near future.
-Thus, the timing of electricity trading with the market maker can
+electrical energy are considered for the near future given the configured horizon.
+Thus, the timing of
+electricity trading based on future market maker prices permits the actor to
-be planned in advance and costs can be saved for the actor or higher profits can be achieved through smart trading.
+plan ahead in order to save costs or achieve higher profits through smart trading.

-The extent to which the plan for trading electricity with the market maker is adhered to depends on whether further bids
+The extent to which matches are realized as a trade with the market maker depends on further orders from other actors given
+the selected matching algorithm, applied grid fees and additional pricing strategies
+(cf. :ref:`pricing_strategies` and :ref:`matching_algorithms`).
+As a result, this allows the actor - within its constraints - to
-from other actors exist and whether, as a result, energy can be purchased at a lower price or sold at a higher
-price by the scheduled trading date at the latest (cf. :ref:`pricing_strategies` and :ref:`matching_algorithms`).
+purchase energy at a lower price or sell energy at a higher price with respect to the guaranteed trading with the market maker.

 The four actor strategies build on each other and are characterized by different features: